Earned Wage Access Act

 (d) A provider that seeks repayment of Proceeds from a Consumer’s depository institution account shall comply with applicable National Automated Clearinghouse Association rules.

-(2) A provider that is registered in the State of XX shall not do any of the following:
+(2) A provider that operates in the State of XX shall not do any of the following:

 (a) Require a Consumer to make a Mandatory Payment.